wvhulle/rust_presentations/traits_type_elision.md

 ---

+# Unstable `impl` stuff

+---

 ## The  `impl` everywhere project

+A project goal on the Rust roadmap.

 1. Signatures of methods in traits can use `impl Trait`, also known as "return position impl Trait" (RPIT)
    - Implemented using a kind of associated types [See](https://blog.rust-lang.org/2023/12/21/async-fn-rpit-in-traits.html)